svineet/svineet.github.io/_posts/2019-11-08-ncdc-a-terminal-dc-client.markdown

 Here is a cool terminal based DC client I found: [ncdc](https://dev.yorhel.nl/ncdc)

-It is available in Fedora repositories as `ncdc`
+It is available in Fedora repositories as `ncdc`.
+It must be available on Ubuntu repositories as well, probably with the same name.
 ```bash
 sudo dnf install ncdc -y
 ```